shreyanshk/boottorrent/boottorrent/assets/skel/oss/README.rst

 Example: Adding an OS that runs on Qemu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With a floppy image (test.img) that needs to be used with Qemu, the process is:
+If you want to use a floppy disk image (test.img) with Qemu, the process is:

 1. Create a new directory.
 2. Drop OS related files into the directory.